katiem0/gh-migrate-rulesets/README.md

 ### Create Repository Rulesets

-Repository Rulesets can be created from a `csv` file using `--from-file` following the format outlined in [`gh-migrate-rulesets list`](#list-repository-rulesets).
+Repository Rulesets can be created from a `csv` file using `--from-file` following the format outlined in [`gh-migrate-rulesets list`](#list-repository-rulesets), or specifying the `--source-org` and/or `--repos` to retrieve rulesets from.
+If a ruleset fails to be created, a ruleset's Source, Name, and Error will be written to a `csv` file in the current directory with the name format `<org>-ruleset-errors-<date>.csv`.

 > [!NOTE]
-> If your rulesets include the following rules, ensure that the `csv` has been updated to point to the update information under your organization:
+> If your rulesets include the following rules, ensure that the `csv` has been updated to point to the updated information under your organization:
 >
-> - Bypass Actors: Update Actor ID for teams and users
+> - Bypass Actors: Update Actor ID for Teams, Roles, and Integrations
 > - Status Checks: Ensure Context name exists and update Integration ID
 > - Code Scanning: Ensure Tool name exists
 > - Workflows: Update Repository ID to point to the correct repo/workflow